Our Humble Beginnings

 The stadium originally sat 35,000, but expansions raised the capacity to over 46,500.
 Despite this, by the time of the AFL–NFL merger in 1970, it was one of the league's smallest stadiums (below the league's new 50,000-seat minimum).

-Johnnie B. Wiley Amateur Athletic Sports Pavilion was established at the old site and serves as one of Buffalo's three major high school football fields (the others being All-High Stadium and the field at Riverside Institute of Technology); the field also was the home of the Buffalo Gladiators, an adult amateur football team.
+Johnnie B. Wiley Amateur Athletic Sports Pavilion was established at the old site and serves as one of Buffalo's three major high school football fields (the others being All-High Stadium and the field at Riverside Institute of Technology).

 The northwest and southwest entrance to the old stadium was demolished, but the northeast and southeast entrance was saved and preserved.
 A small baseball diamond is on the former field's southwest corner.